iph0/conf/README.md

-Package conf loads configuration from different sources and merges them in the one configuration tree.
+Package conf loads configuration sections from different sources and merges them in the one configuration tree.